MicrosoftDocs/terminal/TerminalDocs/distributions.md

 You can upgrade a portable mode installation of Windows Terminal by moving the `.portable` marker file and the `settings` directory to a newly-extracted unpackaged version of Windows Terminal.

+### Portable mode FAQs

+#### Why are my ms-appdata URLs not working in Portable mode?
+Prior to portable mode, a common heuristic to reference images in `settings.json` would be to use `ms-appdata:///Local`.

+Portable mode promises a terminal that is encapsulated in a separate folder (i.e. a flash drive).
+References to `ms-appdata` will not work in Portable mode however references `ms-appx` will.

 ["Portable mode"]: https://en.wikipedia.org/wiki/Portable_application
 [GitHub releases]: https://github.com/microsoft/terminal/releases